 1. Don’t fall for the flattering comments

 2. Do stay true to yourself and remember all the reasons why you choose to explore a new opportunity

 3. Always resign in a professional manner – it’s such a small world and far better to part on good terms.

 Richard Guest is a Consultant in the Supply Chain & Procurement Practice at Berwick Partners

-Categories: Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Finance Recruitment, Human Resources Recruitment, Manufacturing & Engineering Recruitment, Energy & Utilities Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment